Tmehdi76/Portfolio_Frontend/README.md

-<<<<<<< HEAD
 # Portfolio Project

-This project is a portfolio website built using React, TypeScript, and Vite for the frontend, and Node.js with Express for the backend.
+This project is a portfolio website built using React, TypeScript, and Vite.
 It provides a minimal setup for a React application with TypeScript and includes configurations for Hot Module Replacement (HMR) and ESLint rules.

 ## Technologies Used

-- **Frontend**:
 - **React**: A JavaScript library for building user interfaces.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Vite**: A build tool that provides fast development and builds for modern web projects.
 - **ESLint**: A tool for identifying and fixing problems in your JavaScript/TypeScript code.

-- **Backend**:
-  - **Node.js**: JavaScript runtime built on Chrome's V8 engine.
-  - **Express**: Fast, minimalist web framework for Node.js.
-  - **Nodemailer**: Module for sending emails from Node.js applications.

 ## Installation

-### Frontend
+To get started with this project, follow these steps:

 1. **Clone the Repository**